scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Certification Path - Trust Anchor Pool

-The certification path of a Control Plane AS certificate starts in a Control Plane root certificate.
+The certification path of a  Control PlaneAS certificate starts in a Control Plane root certificate.
 The Control Plane root certificate for a given ISD is distributed via the TRC.

 However, AS certificates and the corresponding signing CA certificates are **not** part of the TRC, but bundled into certificate chains and distributed separately from the corresponding TRC.
 This separation makes it possible to extend the validity period of the root certificate, and to update the corresponding TRC without having to modify the certificate chain.
 To be able to validate a certification path, each AS builds a collection of root certificates from the latest TRC of the relevant ISD.